MUKESHKUMARJP1725/Ex-7-Implement-DES-Encryption-and-Decryption/README.md

-# Ex-7 Implement DES Encryption and Decryption
+# Ex- 8 Implement the AES Encryption and decryption

 ## Aim:
   To use Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption.